 How we calculate the measure

 We measure how patients feel based on their responses to a tool called the Oswestry Disability Index (ODI) that asks 10 questions about back pain, function and mobility.
-Lumbar fusion surgery patients are asked to complete the tool before surgery and after surgery.
+Lumbar fusion surgery patients are asked to complete the tool before surgery and one year after surgery.
 Based on the answers, the tool calculates a simple score that shows how severe a patient’s lower back problems are.
 By comparing the score before surgery and after surgery, we are able to report the amount of change experienced by patients.

 The information reported about this measure on MNHealthScores is risk-adjusted.

 Risk adjustment is a way to make it easier to compare clinics or medical groups by accounting for the differences of specific patient groups.
 The process should separate the clinic/medical group’s true impact on patients’ health and allow them to be compared more easily.

 MN Community Measurement uses an actual-to-expected process, which is also known as a methodology.
 This process does not change a clinic/medical group’s result; the actual rate remains the same.
 Instead, each clinic/medical group’s actual rate is compared to the rate that we expected to see, based on the different types of patient characteristics seen at that clinic/medical group.